textileio/community/docs/powergate/devnet.md

 ## Devnet with Lotus Client

-You can run the devnet to make use of the [Lotus Client](https://lotu.sh/)with all the benefits described in the introduction but no Powergate or IPFS components.
+You can run the devnet to make use of the [Lotus Client](https://lotu.sh/) with all the benefits described in the introduction but no Powergate or IPFS components.

 ### Run from Docker image